gre/gre/posts/2021-12-29-gnsp-raymarching.md

 This code might seems complex, but it's relatively simple primitives, some are from this great article: https://iquilezles.org/www/articles/distfunctions/distfunctions.htm

-With these utilities, I have developed that function called `sdLedgerNanoSPlus`, that implements the **distance to a Nano S+**:
+With these utilities, I have developed that function called `sdLedgerNanoSPlus`, that implements the **distance to a Nano S Plus**:

 `HIT sdLedgerNanoSPlus (vec3 p, float rot)`

 Knowing the "space distance to an object" allows to use a raymarching algorithm to render it in 3D.

 The function takes two parameters `p` and `rot`:
 - `p` is the 3D point from which to evaluate the distance.
-If the Nano S+ is at 1 meter away from the Nano S+, it must return a value of 1 meter. as simple as this.
+If the Nano S Plus is at 1 meter away from the Nano S Plus, it must return a value of 1 meter. as simple as this.
 - `rot` allows for me to control the rotation of the swivel, so it can be animated from the caller.

 The function returns one `HIT` value. `HIT` is a simple alias to `vec2`, which actually allows me to return a tuple of two values: `(distance, material)`.
 On top of the distance, I need to track what is the "closest material".
-Basically answering the question: from the point `p` what is the part of the Nano S+ that is the closest?
+Basically answering the question: from the point `p` what is the part of the Nano S Plus that is the closest?
 For instance, the swivel, the plastic part, the screen,...

 > I was able to take precise measurements from some wireframes of the actual device and tried to make it as close as possible, transposed into code.